 If anyone is telling you they know they settlement value of your claim, before you are done treating, they either do not know what they are talking about or they are not telling you the truth.

-10. What’s the most important thing I can do to recover from my injuries?
+10. What’s the most important thing I can do to recover from my personal injury accident?

 First, let your doctor know about all the injuries and discomfort you have because of the collision — even if the provider does not treat for that injury.
 They can’t refer you to the right provider if they don’t know about the injury.
 Also, if the injury is not properly documented in your chart notes, it can raise substantial issues as to whether it was really caused by the collision.